The Boys with the Golden Stars: Regional tales

 Romanian folklorist Atanasie Marian Marienescu published a tale in newspaper Albina (ro) with the title Doi feti cotofeti ("Two Children with Golden Hair").
-In this tale, an emepror passes by three sisters working in the fields, who are talking among themselves: the elder boasts she could fill the emperor's house with pane, the middle one that she can fill it with pandia, and the youngest promises to bear him two beautiful children with golden hair.
+In this tale, an emperor passes by three sisters working in the fields, who are talking among themselves: the elder boasts she could fill the emperor's house with pane, the middle one that she can fill it with pandia, and the youngest promises to bear him two beautiful children with golden hair.
 The emperor overhears their conversation and takes the youngest as his wife.
 When it is time for the twins' delivery, she gives birth to them, but the children are taken and buried in the garden.
 Two firs sprout on their graves, who make shade for the emperor when he passes by them.
 The twins go through a cycle of reincarnations (from trees, to lambs, to humans again), and later go to emperor's court.

 In a Romanian tale translated into Hungarian language as A két aranyhajú gyermek ("The Two Children With Golden Hair"), the youngest sister promises the king to give birth to a boy and a girl of unparalleled beauty.
 Her sisters, seething with envy, conspire with the king's gypsy servant, take the children and bury them in the garden.
 After the twins are reborn as trees, they twist their branches to make shade for the king when he passes, and to hit their aunts when they pass.
 After they go through the rebirth cycle, the Sun, stunned at their beauty, clothes them and gives the boy a flute.

 In a variant from Siebenburgen by author Franz Obert with the title Die Schnitterin als Kaiserin ("The Harvester as Queen"), the maiden is made queen on the promise of bearing golden-haired twins.
 A "gypsy" who worked at the king's court, jealous of the newly-crowned queen, exchanges her children for two puppies and buries the babies in the garden.
 From their burial place, two Tännenbaum (fir trees) sprout.

 Writer and folklorist Cristea Sandu Timoc collected two other Romanian variants, published in 1988.
 In one, Doi feţi logofeţi, collected from Ţăranu Dumitru, the third sister promises to give birth to twins as beautiful as gold and silver.
 In the second, Trei fete mari in cînepă, collected from Sandru Gherghina, the third sister promises twins of gold and silver.
 In both tales, the twins, a boy and a girl, go through the cycle of transformations (trees, animals, humans again).

+Ion Pop-Reteganul collected the tale Cei doi copii cu părul de aur (Two Children with Golden Hair).